sed-pro-inria/tools-training/1-vers/git.md

     greet()

-2- Modify the the script, commit it
+2- Modify the script, commit it

     #!/usr/bin/env python